Zohaib-Sathio/Marketlytics-OneQuery/README.md

 3. **RAG Retrieval**:
    - Query is embedded and matched against vector stores.
+   - Project names from Slack/Email/ClickUp are mapped to match with queried project.
    - Top relevant chunks are passed to the LLM for response generation.

 ---